Fast Help 1-800-222-1222

 Rarely, symptoms can progress to more severe reactions like nausea, headaches, or hives.

 Caterpillar hairs that contact the eye can cause tearing, irritation, and sensitivity to bright lights.
-In case of an eye exposure, rinse your eyes thoroughly with room-temperature water.
+In case of an eye exposure, rinse your eyes thoroughly with room-temperature water and call NC Poison Control.

 If you find a caterpillar on your body, do not brush it off with your hand.
 Use a stick or other stiff device such as driver’s license to remove it.